Polycarbohydrate/awesome-tor/README.md

 ## Whistleblowing
 - [GlobaLeaks](https://www.globaleaks.org/) - GlobaLeaks is free, open-source software enabling anyone to easily set up and maintain a secure whistleblowing platform.
 - [SecureDrop](https://github.com/freedomofpress/securedrop) - SecureDrop is an open source whistleblower submission system that media organizations and NGOs can install to securely accept documents from anonymous sources.
+- [WikiLeaks](https://wikileaks.org/) - WikiLeaks specializes in the analysis and publication of large datasets of censored or otherwise restricted official materials involving war, spying and corruption.
 ## Footnotes
 This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.